The Legend of Five Goats: Brands

-Guangzhou city has many companies and commercial brands that are named after “five goats”, such as the Guangzhou Five Goats Machine Constructing Co.
-Ltd., the Ynagcheng Evening News Group; Guangzhou Five Goats Cosmetics Co.
+Guangzhou city has many companies and commercial brands that are named after "five goats", such as the Guangzhou Five Goats Machine Constructing Co.
+Ltd., the Yangcheng Evening News Group; Guangzhou Five Goats Cosmetics Co.
 Ltd., as well as the local brand Five Goat Ice-cream, Five Goat Bicycle, etc.

-In 1925 and 1989, the government of Chuangzhou city had called for Guangzhou city's emblem twice.
+In 1925 and 1989, the government of Guangzhou city revealed its emblem.
 The first one was published in 1926.
 In the middle, it was the flag of the Republic of China, which was surrounded by five goats, and the around were wheat.
-The second one was published in 1990, in the middle, it is a five-pointed star, underneath is an artistic Chinese seal character—“羊” and a gold key formed by wheat.
+The second one was published in 1990, in the middle, it is a five-pointed star, underneath is an artistic Chinese seal character—"羊" and a gold key formed by wheat.
 But this emblem also was abandoned in 1997.
 However, these two versions of emblems had also contained the images of the five goats and wheat, from which we can see how important they are for Guangzhou people.
-In 1936, the government of the Republic of China had also issued a kind of Yixian Bronze coin (now called “Guangdong Five Goats Bronze Coin”).
+In 1936, the government of the Republic of China had also issued a kind of Yixian Bronze coin (now called "Guangdong Five Goats Bronze Coin").
 In the front of the coin, a hole surrounded by petals in the middle, above was the date that this coin was made, and underneath the hole was the image of the five goats.
-In the reverse side of the coin, in the middle was the same hole, but was surrounded by five seal “Yang” characters.
-The outer sides were surrounded by a stem of wheat and on the other side curved “Yixian”, namely, the value of the coin.
+In the reverse side of the coin, in the middle was the same hole, but was surrounded by five seal "Yang" characters.
+The outer sides were surrounded by a stem of wheat and on the other side curved "Yixian", namely, the value of the coin.

-In the symbolic meanings of Guangzhou Metro, it also contains ram's horn to indicate “Yang”.
-In 2010 Guangzhou Asian Games, both the emblem and mascot contains five goats’ elements.
-The emblem of Asian Games was a fire symbol which was similar to the Five Goats Statue in Yuexiu Park, and the mascot was five goats.
+The logo of Guangzhou Metro is shaped like ram's horn to indicate "Yang".
+The city's public transport smartcard is named Yang Cheng Tong, literally means 'Ram City Pass'; its logo is also shaped like ram's horn.
+In the 2010 Asian Games held in Guangzhou, both the emblem and mascot contained five goats' elements.
+The emblem of the games was a fire symbol which was similar to the Five Goats Statue in Yuexiu Park and the mascot was consisted of five goats.